Dental Implants in Phoenix, AZ: Restore Your Smile

 - You may experience some pain and swelling, which can be managed with over-the-counter pain relievers.

-- You will need to avoid chewing on the side of your mouth where the implant was placed for several weeks.
+- You will need to avoid chewing on the side of your mouth where the surgery was performed for several weeks.

 - You will need to brush and floss your teeth carefully, and you may need to use a special mouthwash to help prevent infection.